contagon/handbook/handbook/38-church-policies-and-guidelines.md

 Stake presidents and bishops also provide support to family members as needed.

 Church leaders should realize that use of pornography can be a compulsion or an addiction.
 In addition to the inspired help of these leaders, some members may need professional counseling.
 Leaders may contact Family Services for assistance.
-See [38.6.2.2](38-church-policies-and-guidelines.md#38622-counseling-in-cases-of-abuse) for contact information for Family Services.
+See [31.2.6](31.md#3126-interviews-for-ordination-to-an-office-in-the-melchizedek-priesthood) for contact information.

 Personal counseling and informal membership restrictions are usually sufficient when helping a person repent of using pornography (see [32.8](32-repentance-and-membership-councils.md#328-personal-counseling-and-informal-membership-restrictions)).
 Membership councils are not usually held.
 However, a council may be necessary for intensive and compulsive use of pornography that has caused significant harm to a member’s marriage or family (see [38.6.5](38-church-policies-and-guidelines.md#3865-chastity-and-fidelity)).
 A council is required if a member makes, shares, possesses, or repeatedly views pornographic images of children (see [38.6.6](38-church-policies-and-guidelines.md#3866-child-pornography)).

+### 38.6.14 Prejudice

+All people are children of God.
+All are brothers and sisters who are part of His divine family (see “[The Family: A Proclamation to the World](https://www.churchofjesuschrist.org/study/scriptures/the-family-a-proclamation-to-the-world/the-family-a-proclamation-to-the-world?lang=eng)”).
+God “hath made of one blood all nations” ([Acts 17:26](https://www.churchofjesuschrist.org/study/scriptures/nt/acts/17.26?lang=eng#p26)).
+“All are alike” unto Him ([2 Nephi 26:33](https://www.churchofjesuschrist.org/study/scriptures/bofm/2-ne/26.33?lang=eng#p33)).
+Each person is “as precious in his sight as the other” ([Jacob 2:21](https://www.churchofjesuschrist.org/study/scriptures/bofm/jacob/2.21?lang=eng#p21)).

+Prejudice is not consistent with the revealed word of God.
+Favor or disfavor with God depends on devotion to Him and His commandments, not on the color of a person’s skin or other attributes.

+The Church calls on all people to abandon attitudes and actions of prejudice toward any group or individual.
+Members of the Church should lead out in promoting respect for all of God’s children.
+Members follow the Savior’s commandment to love others (see [Matthew 22:35–39](https://www.churchofjesuschrist.org/study/scriptures/nt/matt/22.35-39?lang=eng#p35)).
+They strive to be persons of goodwill toward all, rejecting prejudice of any kind.
+This includes prejudice based on race, ethnicity, nationality, tribe, gender, age, disability, socioeconomic status, religious belief or nonbelief, and sexual orientation.

-### 38.6.14 Same-Sex Attraction and Same-Sex Behavior
+### 38.6.15 Same-Sex Attraction and Same-Sex Behavior

 The Church encourages families and members to reach out with sensitivity, love, and respect to persons who are attracted to others of the same sex.
 The Church also promotes understanding in society at large that reflects its teachings about kindness, inclusiveness, love for others, and respect for all human beings.
 The Church does not take a position on the causes of same-sex attraction.